CodeWithAlfred/CodeWithAlfred/README.md

 - 👋 Hi, I’m @CodeWithAlfred
 - 👀 I’m interested in Software, Networks and Security
-- 🌱 I’m currently learning Software Engineering
-- 💞️ I’m looking to collaborate on Software design. development and security
+- 💞️ I’m looking to collaborate on Software design, development and security
-- 📫 How to reach me alfredjuma456@gmail.com facebook: Aj Hacks
+- 📫 How to reach me alfredjuma456@gmail.com

 <!---
 CodeWithAlfred/CodeWithAlfred is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.